Toucaan/toucaan.research/README.md

 1. Blockscoped typography, and,
 2. Absolute [--inch](https://github.com/bookiza/--inch) unit (optional).

-Toucaan is also careful about avoiding tribalistic this vs. that positions such as _not_ choosing between grids, floats or the flexbox.
-Use whatever you like, whenever you want!
+Toucaan is also careful about avoiding tribalistic positions, this vs. that arguments such as _not_ choosing between grids, flexbox or floats.
+Use whatever you like, whenever you want, where ever you may deem it fit.

 ### Table of Contents